Why we are being assessed

 The Care Quality Commission plans to assess each Local Authority once within the initial formal two-year assessment period.
 When the Care Quality Commission have carried out an initial formal assessment of all local authorities, they will be able to understand how well they are meeting their Care Act duties as a starting point.
 The Care Quality Commission will then begin their longer-term approach to regular ongoing assessments.

-Work continues to be undertaken to support local readiness, and the Council welcomes the additional transparency and assurance this independent process will offer Somerset residents, our staff, partners and stakeholders.
+Work continues to be undertaken to support local readiness.
+The Council welcomes the additional transparency and assurance this independent process will offer Somerset residents, our staff, partners and stakeholders.

 Contact us

-The Council’s Adult Social Care Policy, Performance and Assurance Team is responsible for preparing for and coordinating Care Quality Commission (CQC) assessment in Somerset, and maintaining the content of this webpage.
+The Council’s Adult Social Care Policy, Performance and Assurance Team are responsible for preparing for and coordinating Care Quality Commission (CQC) assessment in Somerset.
+They are also responsible for maintaining the content of this webpage.

-Any queries should please be directed in the first instance to the team mailbox: ASCInspectionSupport@somerset.gov.uk
+Any queries should please be directed to the team mailbox: ASCInspectionSupport@somerset.gov.uk